 You may cut-and-paste the below MLA and APA citation examples:

 Tobin, Declan.
-(2017). facts about federal government and political parties.
+(2017).
+Early Federal Government and Political Parties - American History.
 American History for Kids.
 Retrieved from http://www.americanhistoryforkids.com/early-federal-government-political-parties/